momijizukamori/bookbinder-js/README.md

-npm run build        # Builds output files into the /dist folder, to be copied and served elsewhere npm run preview      # Builds output files into the /dist folder and serves locally on http://localhost:4173/bookbinder-js/ npm run test         # Runs vitest, and auto-retests if you make changes to test files npm run lint         # Runs ESLint to check for coding style violations npm run lint:fix     # Runs ESLint to check for coding style violations, and attempts to fix all easily-fixed ones npm run prettier     # Runs Prettier to check for file formatting violations
+npm run build        # Builds output files into the /dist folder, to be copied and served elsewhere npm run preview      # Builds output files into the /dist folder and serves locally on http://localhost:4173/bookbinder-js/ npm run test         # Runs vitest, and auto-retests if you make changes to test files npm run test:unit    # Runs the unit tests (fast) with vitest, and auto-retests if you make changes to test files npm run test:pdf     # Runs the pdf check tests (slow), and auto-retests if you make changes to test files npm run lint         # Runs ESLint to check for coding style violations npm run lint:fix     # Runs ESLint to check for coding style violations, and attempts to fix all easily-fixed ones npm run prettier     # Runs Prettier to check for file formatting violations